telerik/teststudio-docs/docs/getting-started/analyze-the-results.md

 ## Annotated Test Run

 There are occasions when a test is reported passed, but the actions, which it is expected to perform do not actually happen.
-In such cases it can be helpful to enable the annotations during the quick test run.
+In such cases it can be helpful to <a href="/automated-tests/test-execution/quick-run-annotations" target="_blank">enable the annotations</a> during the quick test run.
 Click the **Toggle Annotation** button to have the browser annotate each step with a brief message and by highlighting that step's target element.

 ![Toggle Annotation](/img/getting-started/first-project/fig13.png)

 This will also slow down the test run by the configured amount (in milliseconds) between each step.
 You can set it either from the menu or by entering a custom value.

+> __Tip__
+><br>
+><br>
+> Check <a href="/automated-tests/troubleshooting/use-annotated-run" target="_blank">here how you can use the annotations</a> for troubleshooting a failing test.

 ## Application Log